An Exploration of the Difference Between Leadership and Management

 • Engagement.

-This last point is vital for a company’s success because low employee engagement costs companies around the world $7.8 billion every year, according to Pumble’s Employee engagement statistics for 2023.
-So, aside from being a positive influence on people, leaders also ensure the company’s bottom line is secured.
+This last point is vital for a company’s success because low employee engagement costs companies around the world $89 trillion every year, according to Pumble’s overview of employee engagement statistics for 2025.
+In this regard, we might say that a leader’s positive influence on employees also protects the company’s bottom line.

-Meanwhile, managers coordinate and organize employees.
-They focus on the organizational details like allocating resources, coordinating teams, and measuring collaborative efforts to ensure everyone is pulling in the same direction.
+On the other hand, managers without leadership potential tend to use their influence in a more straightforward way, as a means of coordinating and organizing employees.
+They focus on organizational details like allocating resources, coordinating teams, and measuring collaborative efforts to ensure everyone is pulling in the same direction.

 • Foster a positive, inclusive culture